Doozy134/selfhosted/README.md

 # Selfhosted - Docker Compose files

 This repository contains a collection of folders, each with its own `docker-compose.yml` to deploy various self-hosted applications.
-Some folders also include an `example.env` as a template for passing in credentials / options to the docker compose file.
+Some folders also include an `example.env` as a template for passing in credentials / options to the docker compose file. \\

+Within lots of these docker compose files, the containers join the `nginx_default` network.
+This is the network my reverse proxy is on hence why it is included within the compose file.
+This network is `external` and so is not removed after `docker compose down`.

 ## Requirements